-Information provided to Defence Export Controls (DEC) in an export application is handled in accordance with the Commonwealth legislative requirements in the Privacy Act 1988, the Freedom of Information Act 1982 and the Archives Act 1983.
+Information provided to DEC in an export application is handled in accordance with the Privacy Act 1988, the Freedom of Information Act 1982, and the Archives Act 1983.

-Employees of the Commonwealth agencies, including the Department of Defence, also have obligations and duties under the Public Service Act 1999 and Public Service Regulations 1999, the Crimes Act 1914 and the Public Governance, Performance and Accountability Act 2013 to treat your information in a secure and confidential manner.
+Employees of Commonwealth agencies, including the Department of Defence, also have obligations and duties under the Public Service Act 1999 and Public Service Regulations 1999, the Crimes Act 1914, and the Public Governance, Performance and Accountability Act 2013, to treat your information in a secure and confidential manner.

 We protect your information through a series of measures, including:

 We adhere to the 'need to know' principle, where official information is only made available to Defence employees and contractors who need to use or access the information to do their work.
 To reduce the risk of unauthorised disclosure, we ensure that only those persons with a proven 'need to know' and an appropriate security clearance gain access to your information.

 As part of our decision making processes, your information may be shared with other Australian government agencies, including, but not limited to: